 Love Food Hate Waste was launched by the Office of Environment and Heritage in

 May 2010.
 The program aims to raise awareness of the environmental impact of

 food waste and help residents to reduce their food waste by buying, cooking and

 saving food better.

 To find more on how to waste less food, save your money and the environment, go to the NSW EPA's Love Food Hate Waste website.

 Lane Cove Council has partnered with Compost Revolution to make it easier for the community to learn how to compost and worm farm by offering online tutorials.
-The added bonus is that after completing the online tutorial and associated quiz you will be entitled to receive a free compost bin or worm farm, you just need to pay a small delivery charge.
+Visit their website to order your compost bin or worm farm today!

 Frequently Asked Questions